webgme/ui-components/README.md

     "ModelManager":
     {
         "container": "pathOfTheContainer",
-        /* the listed models will be the children of this node and new ones will be created here */ "types": ['componentName','otherComponentName']
-        /* these needs to be valid meta node names that will be the base of the new Models */
+        "types": ["MetaTypeName1", "MetaTypeName2"]
     }
 ...}
 ```
+- `container` - The node from which the visualizer will act.
+The children of the container will be listed and any new models created from the visualizer will be created inside the container.
+- `types` - These need to be valid meta node names.
+Only children of the container matching these types will be displayed.
+Note that the meta-type must match exactly (no inheritance taken into account).

 ![ModelManager](images/modelmanager.png "ModelManager - quick access to your models in your project!")
 ### Decorators